If your vehicle’s injector circuit has a problem, how can you tell which cylinder is the problem, what to check, and how to fix it?

 Check 6: Check the Voltage

-After the problem is fixed, check the PCM to confirm the voltage is within the acceptable range.
+After fixing the problem, check the PCM to confirm the voltage is within the acceptable range.

 Normally, it should not fall below 10V.
-In the picture below, the voltage reading of 3.5V is low, which confirms that there is a problem in the fuel injector circuit.
+In the picture below, the voltage reading of 3.5V is low, which confirms a problem in the fuel injector circuit.

 Check 7: Check for Grounding